What are JMX and PMI measures?

 1. Create a measure

-- Open the System Profile Preferences > Measure dialog box.
+- Open the System Profile Preferences dialog box and select the Measures item.

 - Click Create Measure.
 The Measure configuration dialog box appears.